Patera (planetary nomenclature)

 This term is used in planetary nomenclature: it is a part of the international names of such features.
 In such names, it is capitalized and stands after the proper given name (e.g., Pillan Patera).
 Besides that, it can be used as a description term and applied even to unnamed features.

 Nature of paterae

 The term "patera", like other terms of planetary nomenclature, describes only the external view of the feature, but not its origin or geological structure.
 Majority of paterae of Venus, Mars and Io are volcanic craters or calderas, but some others (like Orcus Patera on Mars), probably, are impact craters.
-At least some of paterae on Triton and the only (as for 2016) named patera of Titan, Sotra Patera, most probably, have cryovolcanic origin.
+At least some of paterae on Triton, such as Leviathan Patera, and the only (as for 2016) named patera of Titan, Sotra Patera, most probably, have cryovolcanic origin.
 Some authors include low depth in defining criteria of paterae.
 There is no clear boundary between paterae and usual craters.

 Peculiarities of usage of the term

 According to some authors, actual usage of the term "patera" had deviated from its definition, and it became not only nomenclatural, but to some extent geological, being used to indicate volcanic origin of the feature.
 After Venusian Cleopatra Patera turned out to be an impact crater (instead of a volcanic one, as previously suggested), it was renamed into crater Cleopatra.

 Usually volcanic crater gets a proper name if the volcano itself is low and inconspicuous.
 Otherwise the volcanic mountain is named, and the crater remains unnamed.
 In some cases, names of Martian volcanic craters with the term "patera" were previously applied to the whole volcano, and it was reflected in values of their sizes given in IAU nomenclatural database.
 But in 2007, these names were tied to the craters themselves, and the corresponding volcanic mountains obtained names with the terms "Mons" or "Tholus".
 An example of such mountains is Alba Mons, which obtained its name 34 years after its crater Alba Patera.

 The geological term "highland patera" (a kind of low Martian volcanoes with radially channeled flanks), unlike the nomenclatural term "patera", refers to the whole volcano.